eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 is typically used in trolleybus network to start or end the overhead wire at a bus stop where the trolley poles are put on/off the overhead wire.
 At least one such segment has to be connected to a substation to form a circuit.

+!!! note "Note \#1"
-**Note #1:** Additional segments are automatically created for internal lanes of an intersection, unless the lane is explicitly ignored using `forbiddenInnerLanes` attribute in the definition of the `<overheadWire>` element (see below).
+    Additional segments are automatically created for internal lanes of an intersection, unless the lane is explicitly ignored using `forbiddenInnerLanes` attribute in the definition of the `<overheadWire>` element (see below).

+!!! note "Note \#2"
-**Note #2:** The current implementation does not allow users to specify the exact point in a segment where the substation is connected.
+    The current implementation does not allow users to specify the exact point in a segment where the substation is connected.
 This is a simplification that in our experience causes a negligible error in circuit simulation results.

 | key                 | Value Type | Value range            | Default     | Description                                                               |
 | ------------------- | ---------- | ---------------------- | ----------- | ------------------------------------------------------------------------- |